The Simpsons Ride: Ride mechanics

 The four-minute ride uses 85 ft IMAX Dome screens and Sony Projectors.
 There are 24 ride cars, each seating eight people, and approximately 2000 people can ride it per hour.
 The projection system uses four overlapping Sony SXRD 4K resolution projectors on each dome, using custom-made semi-circular fisheye lenses to project undistorted images at a rate of 60 frames per second (in comparison, most feature films project at 24 frames per second).
 The video is projected onto two dome screens which are made of 416 panels (each 4 ft by 2 ft) and are approximately 80 ft tall and 85 ft wide.
 The animation in the ride uses computer-generated 3D animation rendered by Blur Studio and Reel FX, rather than the traditional 2-D animation seen on The Simpsons and the queue and pre-show of the ride.
 The animation reference was provided by Film Roman, the animation studio that animated the series until 2016, when Fox Television Animation took over.
 Each car contains 12 speakers and a Dolby 6.1 surround sound, while the domes contain an additional 90 speakers.

 The ride vehicles are themed to look like cars from a classic dark ride, and like the previous Back to the Future attraction, the vehicles feature fake wheels and gull-wing doors.
-Each dome features 12 8-passenger ride vehicles arranged with 3 cars on the first level, 4 on the second and 5 on the third.
+Each dome features 12 8-passenger ride vehicles arranged with 3 cars on the first level, 5 on the second and 4 on the third.
 Each vehicle is mounted on a motion platform atop a scissor lift, which raises the vehicle 9 ft into the dome.
 The motion platforms move a total of three feet.
 In addition to the motion-based ride vehicles, riders also feel water effects, smoke, mist, and experience lighting effects and scents.

 The Simpsons Ride uses new technology that reduces its energy consumption.
 According to Universal Studios, the ride saves over 55,000 watts on average and 662 kilowatt-hours per day.
 The ride includes over 2,500 LEDs, the largest number in theme park history.

 Ride experience

 Queue

-Guests walk through a 32 ft head of Krusty the Clown as they enter the ride's line queue, which leads them into a pavilion under various circus tents themed to carnival stalls.
+Guests walk through a 32 ft head of Krusty the Clown, going through his mouth, as they enter the ride's line queue, which leads them into a pavilion under various circus tents themed to carnival stalls.
 A variety of posters are on display advertising attractions at Krustyland, while television monitors stationed around the queue play video clips from the Krusty the Clown television show, animated footage from Krustyland, and clips from episodes of The Simpsons, many of which are theme park-related and hail from episodes such as "Itchy & Scratchy Land" and "Selma's Choice".
 Guests eventually leave the queue and enter "Krusty's Carnival Midway", the first of two pre-shows.